 What is Gamma Knife radiosurgery?

-Radiosurgery is a technique that combines the precision of brain surgery with the effectiveness of high-dose radiation to create a noninvasive treatment for brain tumors that allows physicians to preserve most of the patient’s healthy brain tissue.
-This procedure has been used for decades to treat functional disorders such as trigeminal neuralgia and tremors related to Parkinson’s disease, as well as benign brain lesions such as meningiomas, vestibular schwannomas, pituitary adenomas, and arteriovenous malformations.
+Radiosurgery is a technique that combines the precision of brain surgery with the effectiveness of high-dose radiation.
+It creates a noninvasive treatment for brain tumors that allows physicians to preserve most of the patient’s healthy brain tissue.
+This procedure has been used for decades to treat functional disorders such as tremors related to Parkinson’s disease, as well as benign brain lesions such as meningiomas, pituitary adenomas, and arteriovenous malformations.

-In the past decade, however, the use of radiosurgery has become much more commonplace because of its newly recognized benefit in the treatment of metastatic brain tumors—tumors that develop in the brain due to cancer that has spread from other parts of the body.
+In the past decade, however, the use of radiosurgery has become much more commonplace because of its newly recognized benefit in the treatment of metastatic brain tumors.
+These tumors develop in the brain due to cancer having spread from other parts of the body.

 What are the benefits of Gamma Knife radiosurgery?